headstar/sphinx-doc-docker/README.md

 $ cd /doc
 ```

-To make a pdf:
+To create a pdf:
 ```
 $ make latexpdf
 ```

-To make a html document:
+To create a html document:
 ```
 $ make html
 ```